 A Jurist is one who has thorough knowledge and experience of the law, especially an eminent judge, lawyer, or legal scholar.
 First things first, a little definition/word origin refresher; A lawyer is a person who practices law, whereas a judge is a person who presides over the law.
 Lawyer - One versed in law, one … Continue reading What Makes A Good Jurist?

 A lawyer is comprised of three things, an ego, a Juris Doctorate, and passage of the Bar Exam.
-This post is in reference to the middle one, a JD degree.
+This post is in reference to the middle one, law school and a JD degree.
 Law school is comprised of 3 years of post graduate education at an accredited Law School.
-It is all at once magnificent, mundane, archaic, laborious, … Continue reading Peering Through the Legal Prism
+It is all at once magnificent, … Continue reading Peering Through the Legal Prism

 I have started to branch out a little more through the use of guest posts.
 At first, I was guarded about my original material and hoarded it up for exclusive use on this blog.
 Eventually, I realized what everyone else was already saying.
 Getting your posts out to different, larger groups of readers is how … Continue reading Another Guest Post – This Time About Law School